pingcap/docs/coprocessor-cache.md

 ## Feature description

 + When a SQL statement is executed on a single TiDB instance for the first time, the execution result is not cached.
-+ Calculation results are cache in the memory of TiDB.
++ Calculation results are cached in the memory of TiDB.
 If the TiDB instance is restarted, the cache becomes invalid.
 + The cache is not shared among TiDB instances.
-+ The cached result is the result of push-down calculations.
-Even if the result hits the cache, TiDB still performs calculation.
++ Only push-down calculation result is cached.
+Even if cache is hit, TiDB still need to perform subsequent calculation.
 + The cache is in the unit of Region.
 Writing data to a Region causes the Region cache to be invalid.
 For this reason, the Coprocessor Cache feature mainly takes effect on the data that rarely changes.
 + When push-down calculation requests are the same, the cache is hit.
 Usually in the following scenarios, the push-down calculation requests are the same or partially the same:
     - The SQL statements are the same.
 For example, the same SQL statement is executed repeatedly.